 Brush mileage is the answer we hear for how to become proficient as a painter.
 I believe this applies to developing a style as well.
 Style develops while learning to master the elements that are essential in a great painting.
 When an artist takes on the prolonged study of painting, the essentials become a natural part of the artist.
 Hopefully, we will continue to learn and grow as an artist, to experiment and improve.
 As a result our style becomes a work in progress.

 The elements listed below have been discussed and dissected in countless books and articles.
 They are intertwined in a painting and cannot be completely separated other than as a basis for study and learning.
+Daniel Gerhartz I have chosen paintings by two artists working today to illustrate some of my points.
+Both artists presented here are representational painters, painting predominantly alla prima and both are bravura.
+Each has a style decidedly recognizable as their own.
+Their use of edges, color and value is impeccable.
+Their works have a sense of place, a sense of light and, for me, a sense of love.

 Color Palette – As artists, we choose to limit the number of colors we lay on our palette.
 We choose which warms, which cools, which darks and lights, transparent and opaque, so on and so forth.
 We will during the course of our career even zero in on brand choice.
 So, our palette and choice of colors becomes part of our recognizable style.